 After the surgery, someone will take you to the recovery room or the intensive care unit (ICU) and monitor you closely for several days.
 A nurse will connect you to machines that will display your electrocardiogram (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen level.
 Heart transplant surgery requires a hospital stay of 7 to 14 days, or even longer.

 After the breathing tube is out, a nurse will help you cough and take deep breaths every 2 hours.
-This will be uncomfortable due to soreness, but it is extremely important that you do this to keep mucus from collecting in your lungs and possibly causing pneumonia.
+This will be uncomfortable due to chest soreness from the surgery.
+But it is very important that you do this to keep mucus from collecting in your lungs and possibly causing pneumonia.
 Your nurse will show you how to hug a pillow tightly against your chest while coughing to help ease the discomfort.

 You may get pain medicine as needed, either by a nurse, or by giving it yourself by pushing a button attached to a device connected to your IV line.